 Some people are shocked when the find out that hornets are meat eaters but the truth is that nothing is as enticing for them as fresh meat (unless they are on their sweet tooth diet).

 With the right combination of meat and insecticide the hornets have no chance.

 You can buy bait station kits online or at your local gardening shop (most likely).

 These kits usually come with clear instructions but just in case they don’t, this is how it should go down: first set up the station, then mix the insecticide with the meat before putting the trap out.

 It is best to use this method during the spring and summer months, as hornets prefer a completely different diet during the colder, fall months (mostly consisted of carbohydrates, plant based materials).
 The baiting method can deal with the scavenging hornets as well.

 The trapping method can work when you are not exactly sure where the nest is, or how many nests are on your property.
 Using fruit juice or meat allows you to lure the insects in from a close but unidentified spot, trapping them inside.
-There are several wasp trap kits available.
+There are several underground wasp trap kits available.

 3. Lemon Ammonia

 You can purchase the stuff at many stores, even the supermarket.
 You will need two or three (possibly even four) gallons of it depending on the severity of your hornet situation.
 You should also buy some plastic knives as they will be crucial to the process.

 Just like the vast majority of these methods, the removal will happen during the night.
 First try to find the giant ground hornet nests with the above described method (check for telltale signs on the driest areas of your lawn) before marking them with the plastic knives for the night showdown.